Whether you are a photographer or not, you will recognize the work of Steve McCurry.

 He is one of the most respected and successful photographers of our time.

-Check out the photos below and you will realize just how iconic this photographer is.
+When you see all the famous photos that Steve McCurry has taken, you heck soon realize just how iconic this photographer is.

-Phaidon Press have just released Steve McCurry: The Iconic Photographs, a large-format limited edition book that includes 165 of his most evocative and famous photographs like the Afghan Girl pictured above.
+Phaidon Press has just released Steve McCurry: The Iconic Photographs, a large-format limited edition book that includes 165 of his most evocative and famous photographs like the Afghan Girl pictured below.

 Who is Steve McCurry?